Exclusive Webinar: Beyond the Perimeter – How to See Every Threat in Hybrid Networks

 How Is Endpoint Containment Different from Isolation?

 Containment takes it a step further.
-Whereas isolation closes off communication between endpoints, containment dictates what the endpoint can do within.
+Whereas isolation closes off network access from the infected endpoint to your corporate network, containment dictates what the endpoint can do internally.

-For instance, containment can shut down particular processes, suspend dangerous applications, or prevent a user from launching new executables until the system is confirmed clean.
-Therefore even if malware already exists on the device, containment assures that it cannot do anything harmful.
+For instance, containment can shut down malicious processes, suspend potentially malicious applications, or prevent a user from launching new executables until the system is confirmed clean.
+Therefore even if malware already exists on the device, containment ensures that it cannot do anything harmful.

 In most contexts, isolation and containment go hand-in-hand.
 The moment suspicious behavior is identified, containment policies limit activity right away—while isolation regulates network communication.
-That two-layer system allows you to contain a possible outbreak without disabling business-critical systems completely.
+That two-layer approach allows you to contain a security incident without disabling critical systems completely.

-How Does Endpoint Isolation and Containment Really Work?
+How Endpoint Application Isolation and Containment Technology Works?

-Under the hood, endpoint application isolation and containment technology takes advantage of several layers of control and automation.
-This is how it usually works:
+Endpoint application isolation and containment technology leverages several layers of control and automation.

 1. Detection and Trigger:

-The process begins when your security tools register something out of the ordinary—perhaps an execution of a malicious file, unauthorized data transfer, or a behavioral anomaly.
+The process begins when your endpoint security platform register something out of the ordinary—perhaps an execution of a malicious file, unauthorized data transfer, or a behavioral anomaly.
+Unlike signature based detection, modern platforms use behavioral analysis to catch previously unknown threats.

-If this is registered by your endpoint security system, it automatically sends a command to isolate the endpoint or contain individual processes.
+If this is registered by your endpoint detection system, it automatically sends a command to isolate the endpoint or terminate malicious processes and contain individual processes.

 2. Network-Level Isolation:

-The network connectivity of the endpoint is altered—either via software-defined policies or endpoint agent commands.
+The network isolation of the endpoint is enforced—either via software-defined policies or endpoint agent commands.

-This is to say the infected endpoint can’t propagate the infection but remains accessible for cleanup procedures.
+This ensures the infected endpoint can’t spread malware infections to other devices but remains accessible for cleanup procedures.

 3. Process Containment: